POLI-111 American Government & Politics

 POLI-133 World Affairs: Statecraft

 Taught in a Team-Intensive format, this course examines state behavior in the international system in light of countries' abilities and limitations.
 Causes of state action, leaders' decision making, and the role of power are discussed.
 Explores why states go to war, the role of the United Nations, the benefits and costs of free trade, and the effects of the environmental and human rights movements.
-Case studies and current events will be used to illustrate theories and provide a framework for discussion.
+Case studies and current events will be used to illustrate heories and provide a framework for discussion.
+A student may not receive credit for both POLI-131 and POLI-133.

 POLI-202 Topics in Government and Politics